jsforce/jsforce/README.md

 ## Abstract

-JSforce, which is designed to be a wrapper of Salesforce API in JavaScript (both in web browser and Node.js), enables Salesforce application development much easier.
+JSforce (f.k.a Node-Salesforce) is a JavaScript Library of Salesforce API, which works both in web browser and Node.js).

 It capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.